VictorDiasO/VictorDiasO/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on: CLAI, FTM, BAG
+- 🔭 I’m currently working on: FTM
 - 🌱 I’m currently learning: AI, Python (FastAPI, Flask), JavaScript (React Native, ReactJS, NodeJS, NextJS)
 - 👯 I’m looking to collaborate on: AI Projects and Healthy Projects!
 - 🤔 I’m looking for help with: AI, ReactJS